jyotiyadav99111/30daysofNLP/README.md

 # 30daysofNLP
 The repository contains the very basics of NLP to the advances knowledge and projects.
-A series is started on [Linkedin](https://www.linkedin.com/in/jyoti-yadav-b8232969/) for 30 days.
+I started a series on [Linkedin](https://www.linkedin.com/in/jyoti-yadav-b8232969/) for 30 days and using this reository to storing the corresponding code.
 It started on 1st June 2021 and will end on 20th June 2021.
-The datys that are not present here in git are article or theory days.
+The days that are not present here in git are article or theory days.

 ![undraw_Artificial_intelligence_re_enpp](https://user-images.githubusercontent.com/30169240/120820939-9f085880-c572-11eb-8e12-e8dd34cffe5d.png)